Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale

 \section{Suitability of Existing Work Motivation Scales}

+Crowd employment on micro-task platforms is similar to traditional employment in the sense that in both contexts, workers provide a service in exchange for payment.
+In both contexts, tasks need to be completed, and these tasks are usually specified by the employer/requester and executed by the employee/crowdworker.
+However, several fundamental aspects of work on micro-task platforms differ from the traditional employment context.
+For example, on micro-task platforms, the relationship between the requester and the worker is often completely anonymous and extremely short-lived, often lasting only a few minutes.
+Furthermore, there is only a minimal amount of communication between the requester and the workers, often not exceeding the static one-way communication via written task instructions.
+Regarding the social environment, there is often no communication or collaboration between co-crowdworkers, as micro tasks are intended to be completed as individual work.

-In order to determine whether existing SDT-based work motivation scales are suitable for application in the crowdworking domain, we conduct an evaluation of the WEIMS and the MWMS with crowdworkers on CrowdFlower.
-The reason for choosing CrowdFlower over AMT is that we aim to develop a motivation scale suitable for an international comparison of crowdworker motivations, instead of exclusively focusing on crowdworkers in the USA and in India.
+In order to determine to what extent existing SDT-based work motivation scales that were developed for the traditional work context are suitable for application in the micro-task context, we conducted an evaluation of two work motivation scales, the WEIMS \cite{weims} and the MWMS \cite{mwms}, with crowdworkers on CrowdFlower.\footnote{CrowdFlower changed its name to Figure Eight in February 2018 \cite{figureeightarticle}.} The micro-task market is dominated by two platforms, CrowdFlower and AMT, which are estimated to share 80\% of all revenue generated in the micro-task market, with revenues being approximately equal \cite{kuek2015global}.
+Our reason for choosing CrowdFlower over AMT is that we aim to provide a motivation scale suitable for an international comparison of crowdworker motivations, instead of exclusively focusing on crowdworkers based in the USA and in India.
 We consider CrowdFlower to be better suited for this task as it pays workers via independent partner channels\footnote{http://www.crowdflower.com/labor-channels/} and therefore attracts a more international crowd-workforce.